Skip to content

 UNIQUE_CONTRACT }|--|{ UNIQUE_DELIVERY_PROFILE : delivers

-In a SQL relational data model, 1-n relationships can be easily represented with foreign keys. n-n relationships require however an additional table holding the relationship, which gives, for the last example with contracts and delivery profiles:
+1-n relationships are represented with foreign keys. n-n relationships require an additional join table, which gives, for the last example with contracts and delivery profiles:

 erDiagram